datajerk/c2d/README.md

 ### text2page Example

-Input is expected to be ASCII text.
+Input is expected to be ASCII text (LF or CRLF line terminated).
 Only the first 40 characters/line and the first 24 lines are read.
 See `gameserverclient.text` example.

 ```
 text2page <gameserverclient.text >gameserverclient.textpage